ATOR-1015 (previously designated ADC-1015) is a bispecific immune activating antibody, developed for tumor-directed

 The drug candidate binds to two different immunomodulating target proteins: the inhibitory checkpoint receptor CTLA-4, and the co-stimulatory receptor OX40.
 The OX40 binding part originates from ALLIGATOR-GOLD®, and the CTLA-4 binding part was generated by FIND® optimization of CD86, which is a natural binder to CTLA-4.

 ATOR-1015 is capable of binding individual T-cells simultaneously, thereby bringing those cells in close proximity, which may support the immune activating effect.
 It reduces the number of regulatory T-cells and activates effector T-cells.
 A strong immune activation is expected to be achieved primarily in environments where both target molecules are expressed at high levels, such as inside a tumor.
 Taken together, this results in an effective immune activation as well as localization of the effect to the tumor environment, the latter being expected to minimize immune-related side effects.
 The objective of ATOR-1015 is to be the first CTLA-4 and OX40-binding bispecific antibody to achieve a strong anti-tumor effect, either as a monotherapy or in combination with currently established immunotherapies such as PD-1 and PD-L1 blockers.
 ATOR-1015 is expected to be suitable for treating a large number of different forms of cancer.

 Based on the promising results from concept validation and initial preclinical studies, cell line development, aimed at subsequent large-scale production for clinical trials, was initiated in January 2016.
-The program is currently in the second phase of production, process development, and is planned to be ready for clinical trials in early 2018.
+The program is currently in the second phase of production, process development, and is planned to be ready for clinical trials during 2018.